Privet: Uses and cultivation

 In addition to being cultivated to create ornamental hedges and foliage, privet is also widely used in horticulture and flower arrangements.
 The oval leaf privet Ligustrum ovalifolium is used for hedges, while its flexible twigs are sometimes used as cords for lashing.
 The tree species, especially Chinese privet is frequently used as a street tree in Europe, while other species including Ligustrum japonicum and Ligustrum quihoui are among the others also sometimes used as ornamental plants in gardens.

-Privet became very popular in Britain as a replacement for ornamental railings around properties, which had been lost to the 1941 Government compulsorily requisitioning of all post-1850 iron gates and railings for the war effort the idea being that the donated metal would be melted down for use in the manufacture of armaments in WWII, although this ultimately did not happen.
+Privet became very popular in Britain as a replacement for ornamental railings around properties, which had been lost to the 1941 U.K. government's requisitioning of, with few exceptions, all post-1850 iron gates and railings for the war effort.
+The government had the intention of melting down the donated metal for use in the manufacture of armaments in WWII, although it is not certain how much of the metal was actually used.
 The remaining stubs of sawn-off railings can still be seen on many garden walls in the UK, often partly obscured by privet bushes.

 Chinese privet is used in traditional herbal medicine.
 The decoction of privet leaves or bark helps to treat diarrhea, stomach ulcers, chronic bowel problems, chapped lips, sore mouths and throats, and a wash for skin problems.
 Privet leaves and bark have bitter properties that make a useful tea for improving appetite and digestion in chemotherapy patients.
 Kuding is a Chinese tea made from either a Ligustrum or Ilex species.

 Some species produce a fruit, which is mildly toxic to humans.
 Symptoms from eating privet fruit include nausea, headache, abdominal pain, vomiting, diarrhea, weakness, low blood pressure, and low body temperature.
 At least some privet species are known to be toxic to horses.

 Ecology

 A plant may produce thousands of fruits, most of which are eaten by birds.

-Privet is used as a food plant by the larvae of some Lepidoptera species including the common emerald, common marbled carpet, copper underwing, engrailed, mottled beauty, scalloped hazel, small angle shades, v-pug, privet hawk moth and willow beauty.
+Privet is used as a food plant by the larvae of some moth species including the common emerald, common marbled carpet, copper underwing, engrailed, mottled beauty, scalloped hazel, small angle shades, v-pug, privet hawk moth and willow beauty.